Events & Resources

 The news: Perplexity dropped the $200 monthly fee for its AI-native Comet browser, making it free worldwide but with rate limits.
 The change follows Google Chrome hitting a record 73.7% share of desktop browsing in September, per StatCounter.

-Why it matters: Browsers are the internet’s front door, controlling how people search, shop, and consume media.
-Chrome’s dominance makes it both the advertising gateway and the AI battleground.
-Comet, which filters low-quality content and summarizes webpages, offers a different pitch—less “slop,” more signal, and direct partnerships with publishers
+Browsers are the internet’s front door, controlling how people search, shop, and consume media.
+Chrome’s dominance as the advertising gateway gives it a head start in the AI battlefield.
+Comet offers a different pitch—less “slop,” more signal, and direct partnerships with publishers

 You've read 0 of 2 free articles this month.